CircleUp Lets Accredited Investors Fund Groups of Growing Startups

 In late 2015, the CircleUp Marketplace Index (MIX) Fund changes the game again.
 Now accredited investors can "invest in a basket of up to 125 early-stage companies with a minimum of $25,000."

-This fund comes at the perfect time, when people want to support businesses they believe in, find alternatives to investing in the stock market and want the potential for big payoff in the future.
+This fund comes at the perfect time when people want to support businesses they believe in, find alternatives to investing in the stock market and want the potential for a big payoff in the future.

 Turning Average Investors Into Angel Investors

 According to CircleUp, the average investor banks $100,000 on companies seeking to raise funds through the online investment platform.
 Much as Exchange Traded Funds or Mutual Funds simplify investing in a basket of companies, the Marketplace Index Fund leaves the mix of companies to CircleUp experts.

 Thus, mainstream investors with $25,000 to invest, who want to be involved more in creating the future of food, can now do so without the risk of investing a large nest egg in one company.

 Only recently have these new opportunities for smaller investors become possible, thanks to the JOBS (Jumpstart Our Business) Act.

 The possibility of raising funds on CircleUp may be the nudge you need to get started and show momentum.
 Attracting investors is definitely not the same as posting a crowdfunding campaign on Kickstarter or Indiegogo.
 The other platforms can result in major funding, but they can also be used for smaller funding needs like for a co-packer run or to produce packaging.
 The company says that on average companies raise $1 million in 2 to 3 months.

 To begin with, you need to already have the revenue to prove your concept, to the tune of $500,000 to $10 million.
 Browsing through the companies raising money on CircleUp is a great start to seeing if your company might be a fit.

 Local Investor Circles Focus Funds in a Community